-- Know the date, place, and time of the interview. - Find out the interviewer's name(s), the correct pronunciation, and their title(s). - Read over your CV.
-Refresh your memory about your skills, experience, and education. - Review your research the organisation by reading their website and finding any other information. - The mission and values of the organisation. - The services and/or products it offers, future plans. - The location of its offices, outlets, plants, and branches. - Practice your answers to possible questions you are likely to be asked.
-(See list of possible questions on page 2) You can write your answers, speak them aloud to yourself or (the best option) practice them out loud with someone who acts as the interviewer. - Prepare a few questions you will ask at the interview.
+- Know the date, place and time of the interview - Find out the interviewer's name(s), the correct pronunciation and their title(s). - Find out the main requirements/skill set of the job and how well your skills match.
+You may want to ask if there is a job description and/or have a conversation with staff of the organisation. - Read over your CV.
+Refresh your memory about your skills, experience and education. - Research the organization by reading their website and finding any other information available on the internet and in libraries.
+Annual reports, company brochures and magazine/newspaper articles may be helpful.
+This shows you have a keen interest in what they do and promotes your involvement in their future.
+Research such things as: - The mission and values of the organization. - The services and/or products it offers, future plans. - o The location of its offices, outlets, plants and branches. - Practice your answers to possible questions you are likely to be asked.
+(See list of possible questions on page 2) You can write your answers, speak them aloud to yourself or (the best option) practice them out loud with someone who acts as the interviewer.
+Practicing your answers aloud is one of the most effective ways to prepare and build confidence! - Prepare a few questions you will ask at the interview.
 It is okay to take a brief note of your questions to the interview.
-Questions could include: - Is there an onboarding and development programme? - Can you describe a typical day in this role? - How many people would the successful applicant be working with? - What would be your expectations of this role in the first 90 days? - Plan your interview clothing well in advance, so you know you have an outfit ready which you look and feel-good in.
-Dress appropriately for the environment, if unsure you can ask the recruiter about what is appropriate for that organisation. - Visualise positive images of how the interview will go Your own expectations are an important part of the preparation process.
+Questions could include: - o Is there an induction and training programme? - o Can you describe a typical day in this role? - O How many people would the successful applicant be working with? - o Are there any possible professional development opportunities? - Plan your interview clothing well in advance, so you know you have an outfit ready which you look and feel good in.
+Dress appropriately for the environment, e.g. wearing a suit for an interview on a building site may not be appropriate. - On the day, make sure you have showered, washed your hair and brushed your teeth. - Visualise positive images of how the interview will go.
+Your own expectations are an important part of the preparation process.
 Know that your confidence increases with good preparation and practice and that every interview is a chance to learn from experience.

-The introduction
+The Introduction

-- Your attitude speaks louder than anything you say, first impressions are important. - Greet the interviewer warmly and smile!
-You could say "Hi I'm......
-It's nice to meet you". - Shake their hand and smile. - There may be some small talk e.g., chat about the weather, the traffic, finding the place. - Wait until you are offered a chair before sitting. - Do not chew gum, eat, or drink.
+- Your attitude speaks louder than anything you say; first impressions are important. - Greet the interviewer warmly and smile!
+You could say "Hi I'm......It's nice to meet you". - Shake their hand firmly, smile and make eye contact. - There may be some small talk eg. chat about the weather, the traffic, finding the place - Wait until you are offered a chair before sitting. - Do not smoke, chew gum, eat or drink.